ogata-lab/eipl-docs/en/docs/teach/dataset.md

 <!-- ******************************** -->
 ----
 ## Files
-The contents of the download file consist of the following files.
-Users can generate training data from rosbag data simply by executing the programs in the order of program number 1.
+The downloaded file contains the following files.
+Users can generate datasets from rosbag data by running the programs in numerical order.

-- **1_rosbag2npy.py**: Extracts only the specified information (topic data) from rosbag data and converts it to npz format.
+- **1_rosbag2npy.py**: Extracts the specified information (topic data) from rosbag files and converts it to the npz format.
-- **2_make_dataset.py**: This program performs three processes: First, formatting the data length.
-Even if the `--duration` argument is set at `rosbag record`, the time-series length of the data differs depending on the timing of program execution, so it is necessary to align the time-series length of all the data.
-The second is to sort and save training and test data based on a specified index.
-The third is to calculate the normalization parameters (upper and lower limits) for the joint angles.
-For details of this process, please click [here](../tips/normalization.md).
+- **2_make_dataset.py**: This program does three things.
+First, it adjusts the data length to ensure a consistent time series length for all data, regardless of the `--duration` argument set during `rosbag recording`.
+Second, it sorts and stores the training and test data based on a specified index.
+Third, it calculates the normalization parameters (upper and lower bounds) for the joint angles.
+For detailed information on this process, please refer to [the link](../tips/normalization.md) provided.
-- **3_check_data.py**: A program to visualize the collected data, this program saves the image and joint angles of the robot as gifs.
-Before executing the training program, be sure to check the cropping range of the image and the normalized range of the joint angles.
+- **3_check_data.py**: This program visualizes the collected data by saving images and joint angles of the robot as gif animation.
+Before running the training program, it is important to check the cropping range of the images and the normalized range of the joint angles.
-- **utils.py**: Pre-processing programs (e.g., normalization) required for the data set are stored.
+- **utils.py**: This file contains preprocessing programs (e.g. normalization) required for the dataset.
-- **bag**: The collected `rosbag` data are stored.
+- **bag**: This directory stores the collected `rosbag` data.
-- **data**: After running `2_make_dataset.py`, the training and test data and the normalization parameters for the joint angles are saved.
+- **data**: After running `2_make_dataset.py`, this directory stores the training and test data, along with the normalization parameters for the joint angles.
-- **output**: The visualization results are saved.
-The number at the end of the file name indicates the index of the training data.
+- **output**: This directory stores the visualization results, with the training data index in the filename.

 <!-- ******************************** -->
 ----
-## Data extraction
+## Data Extraction
-The following command can extract only the specified information (topic data) from rosbag data.
-The details of the arguments are as follows:
+The following command can be used to extract specific information (topic data) from rosbag files.
+See the details of the arguments below:

-- **bag_dir**: Specify the directory where rosbag data are stored.
+- **bag_dir**: Specify the directory where the rosbag data is stored.
-- **freq**: Since the sampling rate (Hz) varies by sensor, the data is extracted and stored at the specified sampling rate.
+- **freq**: Since the sampling rate (Hz) of different sensors varies, the data will be extracted and saved at the specified sampling rate.

 ```bash
 $ python3 1_rosbag2npz.py ./bag/ --freq 10